Best Anti-Fatigue Mats – Top 8 Picks for Standing Desks

 EXPERT SCORE

-As our Best Premium pick, this mat combines a 3/4-inch core of soothing gel with energy-return foam to dramatically reduce standing discomfort.
-You'll appreciate the reinforced beveled edges that will not curl or wear down over time.
+This mat combines a ¾-inch core of soothing gel with energy-return foam to dramatically reduce standing discomfort.
+You’ll appreciate the reinforced beveled edges that will not curl or wear down over time.
 It also features a stain-resistant surface and a non-skid bottom certified by the National Floor Safety Institute.

 Dual-core prevents the bottoming-out feeling of pure foam